-The recent spate of frauds in some reputed financial institutions and the safety concerns in shared economy models have highlighted the need for employment verification and a thorough background check.
-Organisations are increasingly investing in background screening to protect the corporate reputation and to ensure financial security.
+The recent spate of fraud in some reputed financial institutions and the safety concerns in shared economy models have highlighted the need for employment verification and a thorough background check.
+Organizations are increasingly investing in background screening to protect their corporate reputation and to ensure financial security.

 Main reasons why background checks fail or have discrepancies

 According to the report released by AuthBridge, India’s leading employee background verification company, the overall background verification failer or discrepancy levels significantly increased to 15.21% in 2017 from 10.29% in FY 2015.
 The report highlights that in 2017, 15 out of 100 cases had an element of mismatch between the information supplied on the resume versus what was verified.
 The resume discrepancy levels have considerably risen to the tune of 48% as compared to 2016.
 Among all categories of personal information, employment-related information was the most misrepresented at 12 percent in 2017.
 This is followed by a misrepresentation of address which stands at 6.67 percent, while reference check frauds were at 3.35%.
 Many people produced fake addresses that could not be traced while others listed an address where they were not residing.